-⚠️ Important note: Information regarding this heatwave is constantly changing.
+⚠️ Important note: information regarding this heatwave is constantly changing.
 We encourage you to check this article regularly and revisit our content to stay informed of the latest updates in real time.

 🎯 Dealing with the heatwave: our advice and key precautions